yukimotochern/useClampText/README.md

 - originalText: text to clamp
 - lines: max line number
 - debounceTime: debounce time in microseconds when windows resize
-- minSpaceCharNum: the minium trailing space number
+- minSpaceCharNum: the minium trailing space number, will make the process of adding space to the end of the addons component more efficient.
 - unitSpaceChar: the width of single trailing space, pass a char for the width
 - endSpaceNumber: how many trailing spaces

 ### Returns

-- longEnoughtToClamp: whether the text is currently longer enough to be clamped
+- longEnoughtToClamp: whether the text is currently exceeds the max line number
-- clamped: whether the text should be clamped if longer enough
+- clamped: whether the text should be clamped if long enough
 - clampedText: current text
 - toggleClamp: toggle the clamped state
 - wrapperContainerRef, textContainerRef, addOnsContainerRef: Ref for corresponding containers